Volvo Cars sees 18% decline in global sales in December amid chip shortage

 Volvo Car Group global sales declined 18.1% last month at 64,436 units amid a pressure mounted by lingering global component shortage.
 The company, which had warned that the chip shortage would continue into 2022, has been heavily impacted by sector-wide supply-chain constraints.

 Volvo Cars' sales in Europe dropped 15.1% in December last year while they fell 26.7% in the US.
+"The result was significantly influenced by continued component supply shortages, which affected production and consequently deliveries to customers," Volvo said in a statement.
+However, the company added that the demand for its products remained strong.

 Similar CarsFind More Cars